sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 * Competition during movie release

 ### 4.1 Social Network of Movies
-Apart from these we decided to create some social network based features to analyse the network effect of the people and production houses involved with a movie. e.g. One hypothesis is that the movie performance could be higher if the producer of the movie:
+Apart from these we decided to create some social network based features to analyze the network effect of the people and production houses involved with a movie. e.g. One hypothesis is that the movie performance could be higher if the producer of the movie:

-i) Has made more movies and highly rated movies earlier ii) Has worked with diverse genres earlier iii) Has made more movies and highly rated movies of this particular genre earlier iv) Has made more movies with other production houses/actors who are strong players in the industry Such hypothesis applies to directors, top cast members as well as production companies.
+i) Has made more movies and highly rated movies earlier

+ii) Has worked with diverse genres earlier

+iii) Has made more movies and highly rated movies of this particular genre earlier

+iv) Has made more movies with other production houses/actors who are strong players in the industry

+Such hypothesis applies to directors, top cast members as well as production companies.

-To capture this network effect elegantly, we have created a social network of movies, producers, directors, top cast members and production companies.
+To capture this network effect, we have created a social network of movies, producers, directors, top cast members and production companies.
 Every movie, producer, director, actor, production company is represented as a node.
 We have an edge between a movie and a producer/director/actor/production company if they were involved in this particular movie.
-The weight of this edge is given by the voter's rating for the movie in TMDB, ie highly rated movies have heavier edges.
+The weight of this edge is given by the voter's rating for the movie in TMDB, i.e highly rated movies have heavier edges.
 We have then calculated the eigenvector centrality of each node to calculate the strength of network effect for that node.
 While calculating this eigenvector centrality, we had to be careful that the metric calculated for a movie only takes into account the subnetwork consisting of movies released before this movie (Otherwise we will be encoding the future in our model)
-Although the complete calculation was done separately since it is highly resource and time-consuming, we have included a small example below:
+We have included a small example of how the computation for network interaction features was done below:

 ```r
 #Example social network code